-With a young, growing family Kyal and Kara wanted to make the Blue Lagoon a home where the kids can be kids and the grown-ups can relax.
+With a young, growing family Kyal and Kara wanted to make their latest building project, Blue Lagoon, a home where their kids could be kids and the grown-ups could relax.

 To that end, they chose a variety of Gyprock boards best suited for the purpose of the room they were lining.

-They wanted to future-proof the kid’s rooms so that when they’re playing with toys as toddlers or blasting music as teenagers, the sound isn’t going to echo around the house.
+Thinking longer-term, Kyal and Kara wanted to future-proof the children’s rooms, so that whether they were playing with toys as toddlers or blasting music as teenagers, the sound wasn’t going to echo around the house.
 This made Soundchek the perfect material to line the walls, with its acoustic dampening properties.

 This forward-thinking didn’t stop at the rooms however, with the hallways lined with the denser Superchek.
-Made to withstand schoolbags, footballs and anything kids can (literally) throw at the walls, Superchek also helps to reduce the amount of noise transmitted through the walls.
+Made to withstand schoolbags, footballs and anything kids can (literally) throw at the walls, Superchek also has super impact resistance, and is perfect for everyday living spaces that has constant traffic.

-At the opposite end of the house from the kid’s room came a room with the opposite purpose.
-The main bedroom was designed to be the perfect hideaway, with floor to ceiling windows to let in light and a bespoke ensuite to add a resort feeling.
-To maximise this feeling of sanctuary, the room was imbued with a sense of fluidity through some inventive use of Gyprock.
+At the other end of the house, away from the children’s rooms is the main bedroom, designed to be the perfect hideaway.
+With floor to ceiling windows to let in light and a bespoke ensuite to add a resort feeling the room was imbued with a sense of fluidity through some inventive use of Gyprock.

 Taking you from the entryway and opening into the bedroom retreat, the curved wall was achieved with Gyprock Flexible, a thinner plasterboard which is curved and layered over framing to create unique and interesting shapes.

-The curved wall with the addition of arched doorways draw you into the room and provide a sense of peaceful serenity, perfect for getting away from it all.
+The curved wall, along with the addition of arched doorways marry perfectly to draw you into the room and provide a sense of peaceful serenity, perfect for getting away from it all.

 “The arches help to lead the eye towards the ensuite and really frame the beautiful finishes we’ve chosen” said Kara.